 The categories of personal data processed by Schibsted

-- Behavioural and technical data||Device identifiers, cookie identifiers, network address identifiers (IP address), location data, user browsing and reading history and actions (clicks)||Directly from the user or from the user's device|
+- Behavioural and technical data (like device identifiers, cookie identifiers, network address identifiers (IP address), user browsing and reading history and actions (clicks and user inputs), and email opening and reading data.)

-- B2B Client Details||For our corporate customers and our contact points within their businesses, we collected business role, related contract details, contact details, etc||Directly from the user in their contact with Schibsted representatives|
+- B2B Client Details (for our corporate customers and our contact points within their businesses, we collected business role, related contract details, contact details)

 How your personal data is shared with other parties